NBC Learn/Windows to the Universe

 Read what our review team had to say about this resource below or learn more about

 - Video discusses coral bleaching, which is caused by warming ocean temperatures and ocean acidification.

 - The focus is on the biology of corals and how researchers study the complex ecosystems of coral reefs.

-- Comments from expert scientist: This video is very well done, with up-to-date research highlighted.
+- Comments from expert scientist: This video is very well done, with up-to-date research featured.
 The interviews with scientists are a highlight.

 About the Pedagogy

 - The video covers most aspects of the structure and function of coral reef with strong visuals, animations, interviews, and narration.